TechnicalPursuit/TIBET-Examples/pizza/README.md

 The logging layer has both `TP.*` and `APP.*` APIs.
 Log messages from TIBET show a 'TIBET' prefix while those from the `APP.*` APIs are prefixed by 'APP', making it easier to differentiate between framework and application messages.

+You'll see multiple calls to `APP.*` logging methods in the application source code.

-#### Application Rendering
+## Application Rendering

 Once all application assets are ready the application is started and the splash screen is replaced with the application's root page.
-This root page can be summarized as:
+This root page can be summarized as a single tag:

 ```
 <tibet:root/>
 ```

-The `<tibet:root/>` tag renders your application's "app tag" (`pizza:app` in this case) with optional development-support components depending on your boot profile.
+Upon expansion, the `<tibet:root/>` tag renders your application's "app tag" (`pizza:app` in this case) with optional development tools depending on your `boot.profile`.

-The default rendering of `<tibet:root/>` effectively translates to:
+The default rendering of `<tibet:root/>` resembles the following markup:

 ```
 <html>